Assault rifle: AK-47

 Like the Germans, the Soviets were influenced by experience showing that most combat engagements occur within 400 m and that their soldiers were consistently outgunned by heavily armed German troops, especially those armed with Sturmgewehr 44 assault rifles.
 On July 15, 1943, a Sturmgewehr was demonstrated before the People's Commissariat of Arms of the USSR.
-The Soviets were so impressed with the Sturmgewehr that they immediately set about developing an intermediate caliber automatic rifle of their own to replace the badly outdated Mosin–Nagant bolt-action rifles and PPSh-41 submachine guns that armed most of the Red Army.
+The Soviets were so impressed with the Sturmgewehr that they immediately set about developing an intermediate caliber automatic rifle of their own to replace the outdated Mosin–Nagant bolt-action rifles and pistol-caliber PPSh-41 and PPS-43 submachine guns that armed most of the Red Army.

 The Soviets soon developed the 7.62×39mm M43 cartridge, which was first used in the semi-automatic SKS carbine and the RPD light machine gun.
-Hugo Schmeisser, the designer of the Sturmgewehr, was captured after World War II, and helped develop the AK-47 assault rifle, which would quickly replace the SKS and Mosin in Soviet service.
+Hugo Schmeisser, the designer of the Sturmgewehr, was captured after World War II and likely helped develop the AK-47 assault rifle, which would quickly replace the SKS and Mosin in Soviet service.
 The AK-47 was finalized, adopted and entered widespread service in the Soviet army in the early 1950s.
 Its firepower, ease of use, low production costs, and reliability were perfectly suited for the Red Army's new mobile warfare doctrines.
 In the 1960s, the Soviets introduced the RPK light machine gun, itself an AK-47 type weapon with a bipod, a stronger receiver, and a longer, heavier barrel that would eventually replace the RPD light machine gun.
-The AK-47 has been continually worked upon, and improved.
-The AKM, AK-74, and AK-12 were all designed by Mikhail Kalashnikov, and have all been service rifles in the Soviet Union, and the later Russian Federation.

 The AK-47 was widely supplied or sold to nations allied with the USSR, and the blueprints were shared with several friendly nations (the People's Republic of China standing out among these with the Type 56).
 As a result, more AK-type weapons have been produced than all other assault rifles combined.
 As of 2004, "of the estimated 500 million firearms worldwide, approximately 100 million belong to the Kalashnikov family, three-quarters of which are AK-47s."